binerogroup/documentation/compute/resizing-an-instance/index.rst

 While there are normally bottlenecks in scale out systems as well, they are generally related to the amount of parts the system is broken up into.

-A single application (a monolith) may for instance still be able to scale well by using multiple load balanced web servers as frontends and multiple replicated database servers as backends.
+A single application (a monolith) may for example still be able to scale well by using multiple load balanced web servers as frontends and multiple replicated database servers as backends.
 The web servers will scale pretty much indefinitely but the database would bottleneck at some point (depending on solution).